rohe/IdPproxy/doc/config.rst

 ^^^^^^^^^^^^^

 The endpoint the SAML2 authentication request is received on.
-Here only the postfix is specified the whole URL is constructed based on the BASE specification in the idp configuration file.
+Here only the postfix is specified.
+The whole URL is constructed based on the BASE specification in the idp configuration file.

 scope